Fishing in Gabon

 Fishing spots in Gabon

-1.Loango National Park
+1. Loango National Park

-Target fish: Cubera Snapper, Barracuda, African Threadfin
+- Target fish: Cubera snapper, barracuda, African threadfin

-Special features: Popping along the reef edges and sandbanks is particularly effective.
-Jigging in deeper areas often brings amberjacks and large groupers to the hook.
+- Special features: Popping along the reef edges and sandbanks is particularly effective.
+Jigging in deeper areas often brings amberjacks and large groupers to the hook

 2. Sassandra Canyon (offshore)

-Target species: Yellowfin tuna, amberjack, grouper.
+- Target species: Yellowfin tuna, amberjack, grouper.

 3. Setté Cama

-Target species: Tarpon, Cubera Snapper, African Threadfin
+- Target species: Tarpon, cubera snapper, African threadfin

-Recommended months: November – February
+Recommended months: November – Februarary

 (In)Shore: